Want to know more about the voices behind NHPR's news coverage? Meet our reporters, and check out the links to their

 Dan Barrick, News Director

-Dan directs NHPR's State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
+Dan joined NHPR in 2015 to direct our State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
 Before joining NHPR, Dan was deputy director of the New Hampshire Center for Public Policy Studies, an independent, non-partisan think tank.

 He worked previously as an editor and reporter at the Concord Monitor.
 The New Hampshire Press Association named him Writer of the Year in 2010.
 Dan holds a degree from Columbia University's Graduate School of Journalism.
 He lives with his wife and two children in Concord.

 Peter Biello, All Things Considered Host